 Lisa is fluent in Spanish and Italian and can converse in French and Romanian.

 Elina Minasyan was born and raised in Uzbekistan, Central Asia in a family of lawyers, and from early childhood decided to continue her family’s legacy.
 She earned her J.D. from the National Research University Higher School of Economics in Moscow, Russia, in 2017.

 Formerly Vice-Consul at the Consulate General of Ukraine in New York, Oksana Pekarchuk received a Ph.D. from Odessa National Law Academy in Public Administration and Law with honors.
 She pursued a professional career in the Ukraine Foreign Service.
 Her expertise involved international law and Ukraine’s domestic legislation.
 As Vice-Consul, she provided legal support for all aspects of the Consulate General in the protection of the rights and interests of citizens of Ukraine and legal entities.

 She also developed and implemented Ukraine’s human rights protection legislation based on UN resolutions, conventions, and protocols, and was responsible for reporting its progress to various United Nations committees.
-She served as the Ukrainian delegate to the United Nations Human Rights Committee, The Committee on the Elimination of Racial Discrimination, The Committee on the Elimination of Discrimination against Women, The Committee on the Rights of the Child, Committee on the Rights of Persons with Disabilities of the UN General Assembly.
+She served as the Ukrainian delegate to the United Nations Human Rights Committee, the Committee on the Elimination of Racial Discrimination, the Committee on the Elimination of Discrimination against Women, the Committee on the Rights of the Child, and the Committee on the Rights of Persons with Disabilities of the UN General Assembly.

 Oksana is fluent in Ukranian.